SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 **`path`** [string][optional] [default: '/Root/Content']

 This is the root path of the container where your stuff are located in your repository.
-The default value is 'Root/Content' but if you don't want to load all the content from your repository you can reduce the number of content request by specifying the container (e.g.: folder) that contains all the contents you will need to create a site.
+The default value is 'Root/Content' but if you don't want to load all the content from your repository you can reduce the number of content request by specifying a container (e.g.: folder, workspace or library) that contains the contents you need to build up your static site.

 **`oDataOptions`** [[ODataParams](https://github.com/SenseNet/sn-client/blob/28bcd4f0cbf8f366ba8afa33f839c26959c78c4e/packages/sn-client-core/src/Models/ODataParams.ts#L31)][optional] [default: